-2017 Susan French Scholarship Recipients
+2017 Susan L. French Scholarship Recipients

 I was an attendee at the July 2017 ALA Chapter Leadership Institute.
-My overriding, “macro” impression was of simply how useful I found the institute for gaining a deeper understanding of the value ALA offers through its educational offerings, business partnerships, online communities and strategic direction.
+My overriding, “macro” impression was of simply how useful I found the

 On a "micro" level, I got many interesting ideas from and had great experiences in the various sessions offered.
-We participated in breakout sessions--organized by chapter size--that provided us with innovative methods and ideas for driving member recruitment and engagement.
-In other sessions, we worked on our leadership skills--through course offerings and close networking with local, regional and national leaders.
+We participated in breakout sessions -- organized by chapter size -- that provided us with innovative methods and ideas for driving member recruitment and engagement.
+In other sessions, we worked on our leadership skills through course offerings and close networking with local, regional and national leaders.

 I found CLI to be a great "add-on" to participation at the annual conference, and I strongly encourage ALA members to attend!